copsTvFan/cops-episode-guide/guide.md

   and they drag race even with him behind them.
 He gets them both to pull over even though the Camero in second place looks like it U turned.
 Alvin the winner is 39 and the guy in the Camero is 25.
-- King County WA (6:05 PM Officer Assistance) A girl may have been abducted and they are going to where they think she is.
+- King County, WA (6:05 PM Officer Assistance) A girl may have been abducted and they are going to where they think she is.
 They've been there before -- it looks like a trailer park that was hit by a nuclear bomb.
 They find a guy there and he resists them.
 A woman who owns the place says the guy is a burglar.
 Another guy there is also arrested and they have 10 warrants between them.
-- Philadelphia PA (5:43 PM Assistance Call) A guy driving a stolen smashed blue Monte Carlo crashes into a car in front of police.
+- Philadelphia, PA (5:43 PM Assistance Call) A guy driving a stolen smashed blue Monte Carlo crashes into a car in front of police.
 He is high and hits three other guys cars.
 The owner left the keys inside and he took it.
 - Albuquerque, NM (11:07 AM John Sting) Undercover female cops bring Johns back to a hotel room and bust them.
 An old guy wants some hokie pokie for $10.
   Mexican Mike wants a BJ for $20.
 They cuff him and take him out to the car, but he runs away.
-- Kansas City MO (9:07 PM Shoplifting Call) Two guys stole four cartons of cigarettes.
+- Kansas City, MO (9:07 PM Shoplifting Call) Two guys stole four cartons of cigarettes.
 One guy puts them in a cart and brings them over to a second guy who shoves them down his pants.
 The first guy watches while pushing his cart up and down the aisle.
 The cops watch it all on the store security tape and